-- Why are HIV care continuum outcomes persistently suboptimal nearly everywhere in the U.S., even in settings with relatively well-resourced Medicaid and ADAP programs?
+- List reasons why HIV care continuum outcomes are persistently suboptimal nearly everywhere in the US, even in settings with relatively well-resourced Medicaid and ADAP programs

-- How can HIV care outcomes be improved for PLWH with major psychosocial barriers?
+- Describe ways HIV care outcomes can be improved for people living with HIV with major psychosocial barriers

-- What are some key metrics for tracking ‘ending the epidemic’ or ‘getting to zero’ initiatives?
+- List key metrics for tracking ‘ending the epidemic’ or ‘getting to zero’

 Denis Nash, PhD

 In this Webinar, Dr. Denis Nash describes the challenges of designing and implementing impact evaluations of large-scale public health programs/ initiatives to scale in “real-world” settings.
 Despite demonstrated effectiveness in research settings, program implementers often encounter a host of issues that were not found or addressed in the research study.
 Such issues include things like a broader population in need of the intervention than originally planned for or individual level and structural barriers impeding community engagement in the intervention.
 Additional steps, such as linkage and retention studies may help better target and engage people in programmatic interventions.
 To illustrate these points, Dr. Nash presents several local examples of evaluating intervention effectiveness focused on expansion of HIV testing and HIV care coordination programs.
 He concludes with his professional insight into how to apply surveillance data to evaluate programmatic initiatives.